John André: Intelligence activities

-The two men conferred in the woods below Stony Point on the river's west bank until nearly dawn, after which André accompanied Arnold several miles to the Joshua Hett Smith House (Treason House) in West Haverstraw, New York, owned by Thomas Smith and occupied by his brother Joshua.
-On the morning of 22 September, the two Americans, Peterson and Sherwood, launched a two-hour cannonade on the Vulture, which sustained many hits and was forced to retire downriver.
-Their repulsion of the British sloop effectively stranded André on shore.
+The two men conferred in the woods below Stony Point, New York, on the river's west bank until nearly dawn on September 22.
+Then, instead of returning to Vulture, André decided to continue their conversation, and with the sun coming up, he and Arnold rode several miles to Smith's house in West Haverstraw, New York, owned by Thomas Smith, Joshua's brother.
+That same morning, American troops at Teller's Point, under the command of Livingston, began a two-hour cannonade against Vulture.
+Vulture, trapped by the Hudson's tidal currents, sustained several hits before it was finally able to escape downriver.
+The retreat of Vulture stranded André on shore.